Do you need to use certain technical terms in your copy?

 (Where else on the web is there an authority in Destuckification other than Havi Brooks?)

-It takes courage to present your content and jargon this way.
-Especially when the common wisdom (sometimes called Google) argues that creating user-helpful content wins bigger on the search engines.
+It takes courage to present your content and jargon in this positive way.
+The common wisdom (sometimes called Google) is that content needs to be user-specific and keyword-centered to win big on the search engines.

 The way I see it, as long as your readers know in advance what it is you’re doing, you can carry on.

 Deliberate jargon is like any other form of copy – its purpose is to commmunicate.
-It’s not about you – it’s about your readers.
-You need to be doing this from a genuine, helpful place, and as early in your business as possible.
+It’s got to be about your readers.
+Everything you do needs to come from a genuine and helpful place.

 When talking weird can’t be stopped

-Well, for starters, before you do a single thing – make a list of what industry language you do want to use.
+Well, the first thing you should be doing is making a list of what industry language you want to use.

-You ultimately want to make sure no reader is left confused by what you’re saying.
-You want them fully engaged and on your side, not guessing.
+You ultimately want to make sure no reader is left behind by what you’re saying.
+You want them fully engaged and on your side, not guessing what you’re trying to say.
 Help them do that as much as possible.

 Image: LISA BREWSTER